-Be Innovative - Modernise Main Beach with 21st century facilities and amenities

-- Upgrade Main Beach to showcase the precinct's natural assets - Design for the 21st century and beyond.
-Identify smart materials, construction methodologies and technology that will future proof the precinct - · Incorporate sustainable approaches into the development of the precinct - Design in flexibility to allow for changes to uses and activities in the Precinct - Think BIG!
+1 KEY PRINCIPLE 1 Be Innovative - Modernise Main Beach with 21st century facilities and amenities Upgrade Main Beach to showcase the precinct's natural assets Design for the 21st century and beyond.
+Identify smart materials, construction methodologies and technology that will future proof the precinct Incorporate sustainable approaches into the development of the precinct Design in flexibility to allow for changes to uses and activities in the Precinct Think BIG!
 Put Forster on the map!

-Improve Public Space and create more green space within Main Beach Precinct

-- · Create spaces that are designed for people, not cars - Provide an alternative to sitting on the sand while visiting the beach - · Soften the precinct with landscaping that is suited to the local climatic - Provide shade in the form of trees and shelters.

-Enhance beach accessibility for the whole

-- surrounding precincts such as the Surf Life Saving Club, the Bullring, Pilot Hill.
-Second Head Reserve, the river foreshore, the breakwall, the town centre - · Improve connectivity for the whole community with a focus on creating al access areas for people with special needs - Breakdown existing barriers and create new links where necessary

-Strengthen the local community and its involvement in the Precinct

-- Upgrade the Surf Life Saving Club to better service the community and become independent and sustainable - Create community spaces that are accessible to the community and encourage - Identify methods for the community to become involved in the upgrade of the precinct, including Quick Wins which can be done quickly and for little outlay.

-A rich history and a strong future - create strong foundations for the evolution of the Precinct

-- The past must be respected however, its important to remember that today and tomorrow are just as important.
-Don't wipe the slate clean but recognise that the current and future community have just as much to offer. - · Recognise the key attributes of the precinct it's natural assets.
-Enhance
+KEY PRINCIPLE 2 Improve Public Space and create more green space within Main Beach Precinct Create spaces that are designed for people, not cars Provide an alternative to sitting on the sand while visiting the beach Soften the precinct with landscaping that is suited to the local climatic conditions Provide shade in the form of trees and shelters.
+3 KEY PRINCIPLE 3 Enhance beach accessibility for the whole community Encourage walking through stronger connections to Main Beach and surrounding precincts such as the Surf Life Saving Club, the Bullring, Pilot Hill, Second Head Reserve, the river foreshore, the breakwall, the town centre and the Civic Centre.
+Improve connectivity for the whole community with a focus on creating all access areas for people with special needs Breakdown existing barriers and create new links where necessary 4 KEY PRINCIPLE 4 Strengthen the local community and its involvement in the Precinct Upgrade the Surf Life Saving Club to better service the community and become independent and sustainable Create community spaces that are accessible to the community and encourage participation Identify methods for the community to become involved in the upgrade of the precinct, including Quick Wins which can be done quickly and for little outlay.
+KEY PRINCIPLE 5 A rich history and a strong future - create strong foundations for the evolution of the Precinct Identify the best parts of Main Beach and strengthen them to form the foundations for the precinct.
+The past must be respected however, its important to remember that today and tomorrow are just as important.
+Don't wipe the slate clean but recognise that the current and future community have just as much to offer.
+Recognise the key attributes of the precinct - it's natural assets.
+Enhance connections between the natural and built environment